openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 ``RocketSceneSynchronizer`` listens for component changes and chooses the least expensive safe update:

 * Appearance-only changes are coalesced and update existing appearances on the GL thread.
-* Structural, geometry, visibility, and selected-configuration changes build a ``RocketSceneSnapshot`` on the calling model thread.
-This captures a consistent model state before a queued GL task replaces the rocket-derived scene objects and particle emitters.
+* Structural, geometry, visibility, and selected-configuration changes coalesce at the tail of the Swing event queue and build the newest ``RocketSceneSnapshot`` there.
+A queued GL task then replaces the rocket-derived scene objects and particle emitters.

-``RocketMeshBuilder.buildSnapshot`` is CPU-only. ``RocketMeshBuilder.applySnapshot`` creates
+``RocketMeshBuilder.buildSnapshot`` is CPU-only. ``RocketMeshBuilder.prepareSnapshot`` creates
-``SceneObject`` instances, appearances, textures, motors, particle emitters, and other context-owned resources.
-Keeping these phases separate prevents the render thread from reading a rocket while it is being edited.
+``SceneObject`` instances, appearances, textures, motors, particle emitters, and other context-owned resources without changing the live scene.
+The orchestrator commits that prepared replacement only after all allocations succeed.
+Keeping these phases separate prevents the render thread from reading a rocket while it is being edited and preserves the old scene if resource preparation fails.

 Geometry and Materials
 ======================